JordanChesley/Stylish/README.md

 # Stylish
 A CTF challenge involving a vulnerable website.

+> Looking for some awesome styles for your webpages?
+Check out my new site, where you can live preview these epic stylesheets!

 ## Setup
 Minimally, you only need Docker to run the challenge.
 ```sh